frictionlessdata/livemark/pages/getting-started/starting-project.md

 > Start quickly with [Livemark Project](https://github.com/frictionlessdata/livemark-project) Github Template

 Project is the most important concept in Livemark along side with Document.
-You create a project that containts one or more documents and optional [configration](../configuration.html) file.
+You create a project that contains one or more documents and optional [configuration](../configuration.html) file.

 ## Prepare